 Freezing Crab Stock

-Or you can freeze the stock for later use.
-Just be sure to let the stock cool completely before transferring it to an airtight container or freezer bag.
+You can freeze shellfish stock for later use.
+Just be sure to let the stock cool completely before transferring it to an airtight container or mason jar.
+The shellfish stock will maintain really good flavor for to 3-6 months.
+It’ll be fine to use after 6 months, it just might not be as potent or flavorful.

-Other Stock Recipes
+More Stock Recipes

 Crabbing on the Oregon Coast

+We love making this stock recipe, along with many other crab recipes.
+Living in the PNW we are blessed with a great bounty of Dungeness crabs every year.
 Getting out on the water and catching them ourselves is one of our favorite yearly traditions.
 It’s super simple and so very fulfilling.
 Nothing beats bringing home a cooler full of Dungeness crabs.

 We go out of Wheeler, OR.
 The marina there is fantastic.
 They rent skiffs, bait, and crab rings.
 A one stop shop for everything you need to catch those crustaceans.
 Heres a link to their website.
 Call ahead for reservations.